bricewalker/Hey-Jetson/README.md

 Hey, Jetson! is comprised of an acoustic model and language model.
 The acoustic model scores sequences of acoustic model labels over a time frame and the language model scores sequences of words.
 A decoding graph then maps valid acoustic label sequences to the corresponding word sequences.
 Speech recognition is a path search algorithm through the decoding graph, where the score of the path is the sum of the score given to it by the decoding graph, and the score given to it by the acoustic model.
 So, to put it simply, speech recognition is the process of finding the word sequence that maximizes both the language and acoustic model scores.

+### Model Architecture

 ![model_8](app/static/images/model_8.png)

+### CNN's
+The deep neural network in this project explores the use of a Convolutional Neural Network consisting of 256 neurons for early pattern detection.
+The initial layer of convolutional neurons conducts feature extraction for the recurrent network.

-### Loss Function
+### Batch Normalization
-The loss function I am using is a custom implementation of Connectionist Temporal Classification (CTC), which is a special case of sequential objective functions that addresses some of the modeling burden in cross-entropy that forces the model to link every frame of input data to a label.
-CTC's label set includes a "blank" symbol in its alphabet so if a frame of data doesn’t contain any utterance, the CTC system can output "blank" indicating that there isn't enough information to classify an output.
-This also has the added benefits of allowing us to have inputs/outputs of varying length as short files can be padded with the "blank" character.
-This function only observes the sequence of labels along a path, ignoring the alignment of the labels to the acoustic data.
+Hey, Jetson! also uses batch normalization, which normalizes the activations of the layers with a mean close to 0 and standard deviation close to 1.
+This reduces gradient expansion and prevents the network from overfitting.

-### LSTM Cells
+### LSTM/GRU Cells
 My RNN explores the use of layers of Long-Short Term Memory Cells and Gated Recurrent Units.
 LSTM's include forget and output gates, which allow more control over the cell's memory by allowing separate control of what is forgotten and what is passed through to the next hidden layer of cells.
-This will also make it easier to implement 'peepholes' later, which allow the cell to look at both the previous output state and hidden state when making this determination.
 GRU's are a simplified type of Long-Short Term Memory Recurrent Neuron with fewer parameters than typical LSTM's.
-These work via a memory update gate and provide most of the performance of traditional LSTM's at a fraction of the computing cost.
+These work via a single memory update gate and provide most of the performance of traditional LSTM's at a fraction of the computing cost.

-### Time Distributed Dense Layers
-The ASR model explores the addition of layers of normal Dense neurons to every temporal slice of an input.

-### Batch Normalization
-Hey, Jetson! also uses batch normalization, which normalizes the activations of the layers with a mean close to 0 and standard deviation close to 1.

-### CNN's
-The deep neural network in this project also explores the use of Convolutional Neural Network for early pattern detection, as well as the use of dilated convolutional networks which introduces gap into the CNN's kernels, so that the receptive field must encircle areas rather than simply slide over the window in a systematic way.
-This means that the convolutional layer can pick up on the global context of what it is looking at while still only having as many weights/inputs as the standard form.

 ### Bidirectional Layers
 This project explores connecting two hidden layers of opposite directions to the same output, making their future input information reachable from the current state.
 To put it simply, this creates two layers of neurons; 1 that goes through the sequence forward in time and 1 that goes through it backward through time.
 This allows the output layer to get information from past and future states meaning that it will have knowledge of the letters located before and after the current utterance.
 This can lead to great improvements in performance but comes at a cost of increased latency.

+### Time Distributed Dense Layers
+The ASR model explores the addition of layers of normal Dense neurons to every temporal slice of the input sequence.

+### Loss Function
+The loss function I am using is a custom implementation of Connectionist Temporal Classification (CTC), which is a special case of sequential objective functions that addresses some of the modeling burden in cross-entropy that forces the model to link every frame of input data to a label.
+CTC's label set includes a "blank" symbol in its alphabet so if a frame of data doesn’t contain any utterance, the CTC system can output "blank" indicating that there isn't enough information to classify an output.
+This also has the added benefits of allowing us to have inputs/outputs of varying length as short files can be padded with the "blank" character.
+This function only observes the sequence of labels along a path, ignoring the alignment of the labels to the acoustic data.

 <a id='performance'></a>
 ## Performance